EGO-Tech/starbase-ships/whaler/FEATURES.md

 - 144 ore crates
 - Standard Cruise function
-- Turtle and Sloth functions with adjustable rates
+- Turtle and Sloth functions with adjustable rates and preset profiles
 - Transponder system with ping function
 - Auto generator rate script with adjustable minimum rate
 - 36 T3 generators with 12 T3 fuel chambers and 24 spare rods on racks
+- Additional solar power with 72 panels
 - Radiators and heat sinks that provide more than adequate cooling
 - 12 large propellant tanks with 144,000,000 units of propellant
 - Cockpit with two pilot seats